datacamp/funneljoin/README.md

 Finally, you can use the `summarize_funnel()` to understand how many and what percentage of people make it through to each next step of the funnel.
-We can also switch to `funnel_steps()` to shorten our code a bit
+We can also switch to `funnel_steps()` to shorten our code a
-- we give it a character vector of `moment_types` in order and the `type` for each step.
+bit: we give it a character vector of `moment_types` in order and the `type` for each step.

 ``` r